Bone in CKD Alkali Response (BICARb Pilot Trial) (BICARb)

 • Medical diseases that can affect therapy (severe myocardial damage, acute dehydration, delayed gastric emptying, esophageal compression, or intestinal obstruction or stricture)

-• Use of bisphosphonates, denosumab, teriparatide, abaloparatide, romosozumab, raloxifene, estrogen or testosterone replacement therapy, glucocorticoids within the 12-months prior to enrollment
+• Use of bisphosphonates, denosumab, teriparatide, abaloparatide, romosozumab, raloxifene, estrogen or testosterone replacement therapy, or an unstable dose of glucocorticoids within the 12-months prior to enrollment

 • Previous bilateral wrist and tibia fractures